Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ## Using SwiftLint

-When writing for Kodeco, you are strongly encouraged — perhaps even required, depending on your team — to use our SwiftLint configuration.
-See the [SwiftLint Policy](SWIFTLINT.markdown) for more information.
+When developing for Trendyol, it is highly recommended — and may even be mandatory, depending on your team — to incorporate our SwiftLint configuration.
+Please refer to the [SwiftLint Policy](SWIFTLINT.markdown) for detailed information.

 ## Naming